The nude and the Naked

 The preponderance of Neuerotica’s design and structure, however, comes from photographs, traditional art, or digital art (AI art doesn’t lend much of itself to the level of customization I require).
 I always make an effort to credit every artist whose work I use for either web or social media content.
 Admittedly, I do make mistakes, so if you see one of your images here or in our memes that I haven’t credited, please reach out to me, and I will do my best to rectify the oversight.

 Some of you may have seen this site last year when it was full of AI-generated images, and that’s because they were easier and quicker for me to find, edit, and upload.
-Since then, I’ve been working towards removing all of it, replacing it with photographs and traditional and digital art.
+Since then, I’ve been working towards removing all of it, replacing all of it with photographs and traditional and digital art.
 There shouldn’t be any more, unless its presence serves a specific purpose.

 photo render by BoliviaInteligente